Saikrishnareddy12345/django_restApi_project1/README.md

 ```

-the list of migrations will be show after you entered the command.
+the list of migrations will be shown after you entered the above command.

 ```